 My only real issue with the CA-2010 is the thermal design.
 With no fan, the unit relies on two closely-mounted internal heatsinks and convection cooling.
 Class-A mode is great in Japan where it’s cold and you can use the room-heating.
 Here in Australia though, the heatsinks quickly become too hot to touch in class-A, breaking a classic rule of thermal design.

-In class-A/B mode, the unit draws a more relaxed 60 Watts or so and doesn’t get nearly as hot.
-This is how I would be using it if I owned one, or I would reduce the class-A idle current.
+In class-A/B mode, the unit draws a more relaxed 60 Watts and doesn’t get nearly as hot.
+This is how I would be using it if I owned one, or I would fit a very quiet fan underneath the unit perhaps.

 The owner of this stunning Yamaha CA-2010 brought her to me because one channel was cutting in and out and the controls were unreliable.
 He’d sat on the unit for years, not using it and not knowing who he could take it to for repairs.
 I’m really pleased he found me.